 Amazon Web Services Blogwsdemo/results.md at results-v1 · ericmoritz/wsdemoDiving into OpenStack Network Architecture - Part 1 (Ronen Kofman's Blog)OpenStack networking has very powerful capabilities but at the same time it is quite complicated.
 In this blog series we will review an existing OpenStack setup using the Oracle OpenStack Tech Preview and explain the different network components through use cases and examples.
 The goal is to show how the different pieces come together and provide a bigger picture view of the network architecture in OpenStack.
 This can be very helpful to users making their first steps in OpenStack or anyone wishes to understand how networking works in this environment.
+We will go through the basics first and build the examples as we go.
 According to the recent Icehouse user survey and the one before it, Neutron with Open vSwitch plug-in is the most widely used network setup both in production and in POCs (in terms of number of customers) and so in this blog series we will analyze this specific OpenStack networking setup. # ovs-vsctl show 7ec51567-ab42-49e8-906d-b854309c9edf Bridge br-int Port br-int tag: 1